To view and manage your private locations in AlertSite, do the following:

 You can change the locations for a monitor in the monitor settings.

-To edit the location name or other parameters:
+To edit location settings:

 In AlertSite UXM, click next to the location.